TLS Courses

 This course studies the complex medical, social, legal, and ethical issues raised by topics such as: abortion, embryonic research, IVF, infanticide, and euthanasia.
 The course includes a survey of U.S. Supreme Court and other U.S. and international judicial decisions pertaining to these issues.
 Delivery mode: Traditional graduate, online, and accelerated.

 This course is a survey of the international treaties and bodies intended to protect the rights of women, children, and families.
-Issues to be addressed include pertinent international instruments and principles of international law relating to gender-based discrimination; violence against women; children's rights to privacy, education, and information; pornography; enslavement and servitude; child soldiers; and the implications of religious liberties on the family.
+Issues addressed include pertinent international instruments and principles of international law relating to gender-based discrimination; violence against women; children's rights to privacy, education, and information; pornography; enslavement and servitude; child soldiers; and the implications of religious liberties on the family.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 914 The Rights of Minorities - 3 Hours